adrih1/Ecole42/PostCommonCore/Snow-Crash/level14/Ressources/solve.md

 Nope there is no token here for you sorry.
 Try again :)
 ```

-Okay we were able to execute getflag even if we are in the dbeugger but we are stil are missing something to get the right response from getflag.
+Okay we were able to execute getflag even if we are in the debugger but we are stil are missing something to get the right response from getflag.

 As we saw earlier the program also calls getuid, so we will have to act as if we are flag14.